 Determine your cost of living

-You debt to income ratio should be between 38 and 45%.
-This amount is based on your gross income.
 The debts used to calculate your debt to income ratio are your proposed housing payment along with credit debts, such as car notes, student loans, and credit card payments.
-Mortgage qualifying does not take into account your living expenses such as groceries, utilities, clothing and entertainment.
+Mortgage qualifying does not take into account living expenses such as groceries, utilities, clothing and entertainment.
 That’s why creating a budget and determining your cost of living is an essential step to deciding how much you can comfortably afford to borrow.
-And while these insights are helpful as you begin the borrowing process, it is essential to meet with a trusted, ethical mortgage consultant who can talk with you about your complete financial picture and help you create a budget, if needed.
-Getting pre-approved for a mortgage loan is really the only way to know the exact amount of money you can and should borrow.
+And while these insights are helpful as you begin the borrowing process, it is essential to meet with a trusted mortgage consultant who can talk with you about your complete financial picture and help you create a budget, if needed.

 The mortgage crisis was caused by banks lending money to people who never could afford a mortgage.
-Home buyers with bad credit were allowed to take out mortgages based on stating income that was not verified.
+Homebuyers with bad credit were allowed to take out mortgages based on stating income that was not verified.
 Buyers and loan officers both lied about income to help people qualify.
 These bad loans were often adjustable rate loans with interest rates starting around 8%, only to go up substantially after only 2 years — creating a recipe for disaster.
-Thankfully, new regulation prevents the worst of these bad lending practices, but it is still important to understand that there is a big difference between the amount you are approved to borrow and the amount you can comfortably afford to borrow.
-You need to work with a mortgage consultant you can trust and get a mortgage not only in the approval range, but in the affordable range.
+Thankfully, current regulation prevents the worst of these bad lending practices, but it is still important to understand there is a big difference between the amount you are prequalified to borrow and the amount you can comfortably afford to borrow.
+Work with a mortgage consultant you trust and get a mortgage not only in the prequalification range, but in the affordable range.

 What if something unexpected happens, such as losing my job?